 Think carefully about where you – or your spouse – will live during proceedings.
 With whom will your children live?
 If you aren’t working, consider getting a job.
 Create a detailed weekly, monthly and yearly budget spreadsheet.
 The key to balance during this emotional time is to find stability in your surroundings.

 Once you’ve made the official decision to get divorced, turn to a family member or friend for support.
 If you don’t feel you can talk to anyone in your personal life, consider investing in therapy.
 Not interested in either option?
 Visit religious organizations with unique support groups.
 Some communities also offer free counseling to spouses preparing for divorce.

 #4: Avoid Starting a New Relationship

-divorce process – even if the couple in question has been separated for some
+If you can avoid starting a new relationship, do so.
+In some states, an extramarital affair can become a serious problem during the formal divorce process – even if the couple in question has been separated for some time.

 #5: Think About Mediation

-Experienced Colorado Divorce Attorney for Representation
+Contact an Experienced Colorado Divorce Attorney for Representation

 If you’ve made the difficult decision to file for divorce, contact an experienced Colorado divorce attorney at Kinnaird Law.
 We have a track record of proven success and care deeply about your emotional well-being.
 Our team is devoted to making this process as smooth and stress-free as possible – giving you time to focus on what matters most.
-Call our office at (719)-520-0003.
+Call our office today.